Skip to content

 });

-This code call the function rpgm.sendMessage(language, message, data):
+This code calls the function rpgm.sendMessage(language, message, data):

 • The first argument is the language to send the message to.
 Either "r" or "python";